-Wicked opens at the Landmark Theatre on Wednesday, March 15, and we are expecting a great turnout, so we wanted to provide some helpful tips for before the show, for when you arrive, during the show, intermission, and after the show.
+Motown the Musical opens at the Landmark Theatre on Tuesday, May 16, and we are expecting a great turnout, so we wanted to provide some helpful tips for before the show, for when you arrive, during the show, intermission, and after the show.

 Don’t forget to bring your tickets!
 Make sure you have any Print at Home tickets printed out with a clean bar code.
 If you have your tickets on your mobile phone, please check that you can access them easily.
 If you’ve purchased your tickets online, you’ll be able to download them 72 hours in advance.
 Make sure to double-check the date and time on your tickets to make sure they’re for the right show!